 - Assessing & Addressing Postpartum Complications & Discomforts

 - Prenatal & Postnatal Practices

-In order to give enrollees the hours needed observing and teaching to become certified RPYTs (Registered Prenatal Yoga Teachers), we offer to Practicums each year for students to attend.
-The cost for the Practicum is $380 if registered up to 2 weeks before, $400 if registered after.
+In order to give enrollees the hours needed observing and teaching to become certified RPYTs (Registered Prenatal Yoga Teachers), we offer a Practicum that is coupled with observing classes and teaching your own.

 - Observe one prenatal and one postnatal sample class taught by instructor